1N3/BruteX/nmap/README.md

 - Passwords

 USAGE:
-./brutex <IP/Hostname/Domain>
+./brutex target

 DEPENDENCIES:

-1. NMap
+- NMap
-2. Hydra
+- Hydra
-3. Wfuzz
+- Wfuzz
-4. SNMPWalk
+- SNMPWalk
-5. DNSDict
+- DNSDict

 To brute force multiple hosts, use brutex-massscan and include the IP's/hostnames to scan in the targets.txt file.